 What to Look For When Choosing an Outsourcing Partner

-In the United States, the 1990’s was a time of huge hi-tech growth – where offshore outsourcing opportunities reached new heights and achieved a high level of success, with IT services moving to India to tap into top talent.
-During this time processes were moved to Asian countries and the launch of the North American Free Trade Agreement in 1993 was signed by the United States, Mexico, and Canada as a way to embark on the biggest trade undertaking between these countries that would result in increased economic growth output, create numerous jobs abroad and build foreign direct investment.
+In the United States, the 1990s was a time of substantial hi-tech growth – where offshore outsourcing opportunities reached new heights and achieved a high level of success, with IT services moving to India to tap into top talent.
+During this time, processes were transferred to Asian countries.
+The launch of the North American Free Trade Agreement in 1993 was signed by the United States, Mexico, and Canada as a way to embark on the most significant trade undertaking between these countries that would result in increased economic growth output, create numerous jobs abroad, and build foreign direct investment.

-- More than half the IT outsourcing projects are not delivered on time, exceeds budget and project management timelines are constantly moved, causing expensive realignment of project.
+- More than half the IT outsourcing projects are not delivered on time, exceed the budget, and constantly move project management timelines, causing expensive project realignment.

 - Remember to choose a vendor wisely and ensures successful project timelines and task dates are in chronological order of events.

 - Clear communication and project/product activities are understandable and documented by a project manager.

 - Know what tasks need to be accomplished within the project scope and deliver both parties agree upon dates.